Classes and Object

 Some rules to consider while defining Auxilliary Constructors:

-• We can define the possible number of auxiliary constructors having either different signature or different parameter list.
+• We can define the possible number of auxiliary constructors having either different signatures or different parameter lists.

-• First statement inside the auxiliary constructor should use this keyword.
+• The first statement inside the auxiliary constructor should use this keyword.

 Default Parameters